-Finding a cheap gaming laptop that can provide a good performance while staying on budget can be a daunting task.
+The best cheap gaming laptops can provide good performance while staying on budget, but finding them can be a daunting task.
 However, daunting doesn't mean impossible.
-We've compiled a list of the best cheap gaming laptops because we know gaming is an expensive hobby.

 And with AMD making a resurgence in the gaming laptop space and Intel releasing its 10th Gen Comet Lake H-Series processor, there are a bunch of viable choices to consider.
 And despite their prices, these cheap laptops can do just about everything their more powerful brethren can, including supporting VR headsets and playing AAA titles at solid frame rates.